-When you're satisfied with your comping and editing, flatten and merge the take folders:
+When you're satisfied with your comping and editing, flatten and merge the take folders with these steps.

-- Click the disclosure triangle in the upper right corner of one of the take folders.
+- Open the Take Folder pop-up menu in the upper left corner of one of the take folders.

 Note: This is recommended because phase-locked editing requires that all tracks in the group have the same start position and be exactly the same length.
 By merging all the regions and takes on each track to one audio file, discrepancies are less likely to appear.
 Also, because Logic's transient detection is file based, you need to go through the process of adjusting transients only once for each Q-Reference track.